 Converting with Command Lines

-Note: The following guide it for Mac OS X. For Windows and Linux users, click here.
+The following guide is for Mac users.
+For those on Windows and Linux, please click here.

-(3) Type "sudo port selfupdate" and hit enter.
-This will update your MacPorts to the latest version.
+sudo port selfupdateand hit Enter.
+This action will update MacPorts to its most recent version.

 cwebp -q [image_quality] [JPEG/PNG_filename] -o [WebP_filename]